 Anne-Louise Willoughby has always taken the written word seriously.
 At age twelve, she was interviewed by a local paper on a topic long forgotten.
 What hasn’t been forgotten is the journalist’s misquoting of Anne-Louise’s sentiments; the memory of reading her words wrongly reported has stayed with Anne-Louise for life.
 She says it’s this experience, plus a rigorous cadetship, that informed her respected journalistic career, which spanned thirty years and a variety of media platforms.
-The publishing of her first novel – Nora Heysen: A Portrait – represents a shift from the fast-paced nature of reporting to the long-game of biography.
+The publishing of her first book – Nora Heysen: A Portrait – represents a shift from the fast-paced nature of reporting to the long-game of biography.
 Yet, her steadfast commitment to accurately representing her subject remains.
 Two years of research, of meticulously scouring records, letters, archives, family documents and paper clippings, culminates in a 381 page documentation of this rather puzzling female Australian painter’s life.

 Of her subject, Anne-Louise is doting.
 To her, Nora – the daughter of famous landscape artist Hans Heysen who often lived, and painted, in his shadow – was a woman who, for a long time, was not given her rightful place.
 Visiting Anne-Louise in her Fremantle home, it’s clear that the two women couldn’t be less similar in this sense.
 Inspired first by her mother’s deft ability for place-making and then her late husband’s insistence that, to thrive, every woman must have for herself a space that brings them inspiration and comfort, Anne-Louise has made her home into just that.
 She is surrounded by pieces, however obscure, of a life brimming with significance.
 A hand-painted Navaho seed dish brought home from a family trip.
 A hand-woven flax carry bag, a gift from her daughter’s Maori partner.
 An intricate Chang Mai tapestry.
 A bright red, oblong-shaped 1960’s Australiana ash tray.
 All of this sitting among family heirlooms, photos and a meaningful art collection.
 It is a place that is infused with life and which, in turn, infuses life.
 As is the case in her journalism, there is a great honesty in Anne-Louise’s existence.